-- Use the USB cable included with your mikme to charge your device via either a wall outlet or computer
+Use the USB cable included with your mikme to charge your device using either a wall outlet or a computer.

-- While charging, the power LED on the underside of your mikme will flash orange
+While charging, the power LED on the underside of your mikme will glow orange.

-- It's best to let your mikme fully charge, which can take up to 5 hours.
-Once mikme is fully charged, the power light on the back of your mikme will turn off.
+It's best to let your mikme charge completely, which can take up to 5 hours.
+Once the mikme is fully charged, the power light on the back of your mikme will turn off.

-- Not all chargers are built equally – some charge super quick, and others, well... not so much.
-To ensure that you are always recording-ready, it is best to check the battery status of your mikme before use.
+Not all chargers are built equally – some charge super quickly, and others, well... not so much.
+To ensure that you are always ready to record on the spot, it's best to check the battery status of your mikme before use.
 If the power light is...

 blinking orange: battery capacity lower than 10%